Marijuana Drug Trafficking in Georgia

 Agent Burnes went to Wiggins’s residence to begin a surveillance operation.
 Approximately ten minutes after she arrived, Agent Burnes observed a male, later identified as Wiggins, and a female leave the house and drive away in Wiggins’s truck.
 Agent Burnes followed them, and she noticed that Wiggins was “driving pretty fast” and a traffic stop was initiated.
 While conducting the stop, the agent searched Wiggins’s truck because he smelled the odor of marijuana emanating from the vehicle.
 In doing so, the agent discovered a bag of marijuana, which weighed 19.7 grams.
 Ultimately, Agent Burnes requested and obtained a search warrant for Wiggins’s home, and in executing the warrant, KPD agents discovered numerous controlled substances and related paraphernalia.

 After hiring a defense attorney to appeal the case, Wiggins contended that the evidence presented against him was invalid.
-His counsel argued that the search warrant was invalid because the supporting affidavit did not give rise to sufficient probable cause to suggest that he was running a drug-distribution operation out of his home.
+His counsel argued that the search warrant was invalid because the supporting affidavit did not give rise to sufficient probable cause to suggest that he was running a drug distribution operation out of his home.

-The trial court agreed with the defense attorney’s claim that the evidence was secured improperly and noted that it was not “impressed with Agent Burnes’s conduct or her investigation, because there was none.”
+The trial court agreed with the defense attorney’s claim that the evidence was secured improperly and noted that it was not “impressed with Agent Burnes’s conduct or her investigation because there was none.”
 The court also indicated that it was “very concerned” about Agent Burnes’s failure to provide the magistrate with a time frame of when the reported drug sales occurred.
 Lastly, the court indicated that it did not consider ten minutes to be an adequate amount of surveillance.
 Ultimately, the court agreed with the defense counsel that the evidence was secured improperly, and was forced to reverse the conviction regardless of what the evidence showed.

-If you have been charged with drug trafficking, give Bixon Law a call today to speak to one of our experienced Georgia criminal defense lawyers.
+If you have been charged with drug trafficking, give Bixon Law a call today to speak to one of our experienced criminal defense lawyers.
 We will vigorously defend your legal rights and advocate on your behalf to have your case dismissed or the charges against you reduced.
 As experienced trial attorneys, we are also not afraid to take your case to trial if necessary.
 We represent clients in Atlanta and throughout the state of Georgia.
 We are lawyers who are committed to helping people in difficult situations and we invite you to call us at (404) 551-5684 for a free consultation today.

 Check out our YouTube video for more info!